cs4560-utah-sp24/test/tests/chapter1-exercise-file-urls-tests.md

 Tests for WBE Chapter 1 Exercise `File URLs`
 ============================================

-The __file__ scheme allows a web browser to open files on the local computer directly.
-In this case there will be no host or port, just the path to the file.
+Add support for the file scheme, which allows the browser to open local files.
+For example, `file:///path/goes/here` should refer to the file on your computer at location `/path/goes/here`.
+Also make it so that, if your browser is started without a URL being given, some specific file on your computer is opened.
+You can use that file for quick testing.

 For file URL the `host` and `port` should be `None`.
+If the file doesn't exist, raise a `FileNotFoundError`; this should happen automatically when you call `open`.

 Tests
 -----